LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

-In this case a simple (and already coded!) way to store and control the time model data is the 24 hours and minutes that do happen to directly correspond to the 24 hour view.
+In this case a simple (and already coded!) way to store and control the time model data is the minutes and up to 23 hours that do happen to directly correspond to the 24 hour clock view.

-The main control is to advance the time, and with just two 0-based numbers we have the very simple remainder formulas.
+The main control is to advance the time, and with just two 0-based counts we have the very simple remainder formulas.

-So the suggestion is to keep the internal data that way.
-Only in the specific method providing the AM-PM view, have the logic to do the conversion to the desired view.
+So the suggestion is to keep the *internal* data the same way as before.
+Just in the method to create the desire 12-hour view have the logic to do the *conversion* of the internal 24-hour model data.

 You could leave in the method to provide the time in the 24 hour format, giving the ``Clock`` class user the option to use either view of the shared model data.
-To be symmetrical, you might change the original name ``GetTimeString`` to ``GetTimeString24``.
+To be symmetrical in the naming, you might change the original name ``GetTimeString`` to ``GetTimeString24``.